 The School of Education faculty strongly believes in the importance of field experiences as a means of exposing students to the practice of teaching in professional settings and reinforcing the conceptual work introduced in University classrooms.
 These field experiences begin in the freshman year and continue through the completion of student teaching in the senior year.

-Students participating in field experiences must register their state-mandated clearances with the Field Placement Office prior to each semester.
+Students participating in field experiences must register their state-mandated clearances with the American DataBank prior to each semester.
 Click HERE for more information on field experience requirements.

 Freshman & Sophomore Year – Observations

 Freshman and sophomore field experience requirements are embedded in specific course work.
 These field experiences are directed by course instructors and are aligned carefully with program outcomes.
 Click HERE to visit the Field Placement webpage for more information on Observation requirements.

 Students in the junior year will register for and complete a Practicum experience in both the fall and spring semesters.
 The Practicum experience consists of a full-day placement in a school setting for a given day each week for the duration of the semester.
 The Practicum experience is coordinated by the Field Placement Office.
 Students must complete and submit an application to that Office by the appropriate due date for both fall and spring placement.
 Click HERE to visit the Field Placement webpage for more information on Practicum requirements.

 Students in the senior year will register for and complete a semester-long student teaching experience.
 Student teaching is a supervised experience in which the student is paired with a cooperating teacher in a school setting and supported by a University supervisor.
 The student teaching experience is coordinated by the Field Placement Office.
 Students must complete and submit an application to that Office by the appropriate due date for either fall or spring placement.
 Click HERE to visit the Field Placement webpage for more information on student teaching requirements.